Donate to Hospice

 A gift made to honor of a loved one is a great way to surprise them on their birthday, wedding day, or other occasion.
 Perfect for the person who has everything, honorariums serve a dual purpose: supporting a worthy cause while demonstrating the depth of your feelings.
 Gifts are acknowledged with personal correspondence to both the donor and the individual honored.

-To make a gift to the Comfort & Care Campaign, click here.
+To make a gift to the Comfort & Hope Campaign, click here.

 Tour of Duty Campaign

-Through the Tour of Duty Brick Campaign, each Veteran patient served by Hospice & Community Care will be gifted a brick to be placed in the Veteran Garden (beginning July 2018).
-Sponsorships and donations will also fund veteran programs in our organization, including recognizing our Veteran patients with service flags, certificates, and, if desired, a pinning ceremony performed by a Veteran volunteer recognizing their military service.
+Through the Tour of Duty Brick Campaign, each Veteran patient served by Hospice & Community Care is gifted a brick to be placed in the Veteran Garden.
+Sponsorships and donations also fund veteran programs in our organization, including recognizing our Veteran patients with service flags, certificates, and, if desired, a pinning ceremony performed by a Veteran volunteer recognizing their military service.

 To make a gift to the Tour of Duty Campaign, click here.